gSchool/DNA-release-3/02-Phase-A/01_strategic_view.md

 * type: paragraph
 * id: ecf4aaba-a79c-44ab-b828-529ff78b6224
 * title: !Opt.
-Lesson Feedback: Greenfield and Brownfield
+Lesson Feedback: Strategic View
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->